New Orleans agrees to pay $13.3 million for police post-Katrina killings

 "We are here to proclaim from the highest mountaintop that the City of New Orleans, in all of its agony and in all of its joy, can transform itself from a city of violence into a city of peace," the mayor said.

-Landrieu held a prayer service with family members and asked for their forgiveness ahead of announcing the settlements.
+Landrieu held a prayer service with family members and asked for forgiveness ahead of announcing the settlements.

-The families have been in litigation for years with the city and their suits alleging police misconduct and cover-ups helped to change the narrative of police actions following the hurricane.
+The families have been in litigation for years and their suits alleging misconduct and cover-ups helped to change the narrative of police actions following the hurricane.

 The storm led to more than 1,500 deaths in the New Orleans-area.

+Mary Howell, a civil rights lawyer who represented families of victims, said the settlement marked a change for the city which typically settles without admitting wrongdoing.
+She said the apology was deeply appreciated.

+"It has been a tortured path to this point," Howell said in an interview.

 Those gunned down on the bridge included Ronald Madison, a 40-year-old with the mental development of a six-year-old.
 He had seven gunshot wounds in his back.
-On the other side of the bridge, James Brissette Jr., 17, was fatally shot, court documents showed.
+James Brissette Jr., 17, was also fatally shot, court documents showed.

-Five ex-New Orleans police officers pleaded guilty in April to various charges in connection with the killings on the bridge.
-Four other people were seriously injured in the incident.
+Five ex-New Orleans police officers pleaded guilty in April to charges in connection with the killings.
+Four other people were seriously injured in the bridge incident.

-The victims of the bridge incident, all black and unarmed, were trying to survive the hurricane's wake when a group of officers, believing they were racing to the scene of a police shootout, barreled toward them in a commandeered rental truck.
+The bridge incident victims, all black and unarmed, were trying to survive the hurricane's wake when a group of officers, believing they were racing to the scene of a police shootout, barreled toward them in a commandeered truck.

-The death of Henry Glover was also part of the settlement.
+The death of Henry Glover was part of the settlement.
 A few days after the storm, he was fatally shot by a police officer, who was eventually acquitted.
 Another officer was convicted of setting Glover's body on fire.

-The settlement also included the case of Raymond Robair, 48, who local media said was beaten to death by police about a month before Katrina.
+The settlement included the case of Raymond Robair, 48, who local media said was beaten to death by police about a month before Katrina.

-(Reporting by Jon Herskovitz in Austin, Texas; Additional reporting by Ronnie Greene; Editing by Alan Crosby and Mary Milliken)
+Reporting by Jon Herskovitz in Austin, Texas, additional reporting by Ronnie Greene; editing by Alan Crosby and Mary Milliken